 The pandemic has not stopped the world’s culture czars from selecting their candidates for the Best International Feature Oscar.
 Academy of Motion Picture Arts & Sciences rules require that the submitted motion pictures must first be released theatrically in their respective countries between October 1, 2019 and December 31, 2020, after which the Academy will announce the final eligible submissions.
 The shortlist of ten will be revealed on February 9, 2021.

-Last year saw 91 contenders, but we’re likely to see fewer for 2021.
+Last year saw 91 contenders, and while we may see fewer for 2021, entries are flocking in.
 Now that some 9,000 eligible Academy voters can screen them online at the Academy portal, available on Apple TV, some older voters may be less likely to embrace at-home viewing.
 There will be no wining and dining the venerable Los Angeles committee regulars, of course, and don’t be surprised if a larger global voting bloc reflects a less mainstream, more highbrow sensibility.
 “Anybody in the world can vote,” said one Oscar campaigner.
 “There will be crossover with the European film Academy.”

-A handful of countries have already submitted official titles.
-While Cannes usually supplies a number of prizewinning contenders like last year’s Oscar-winning “Parasite,” the festival did create a selection (which screened at Deauville), as did Telluride, and many international films at festivals from Berlin, Venice, and Toronto to New York and San Sebastian have made an impact.
+While Cannes usually supplies a number of prizewinning contenders like last year’s Oscar-winning “Parasite,” without a live May presentation, the festival did create a selection (which screened at such festivals as Deauville), as did Telluride, and many international debuts at festivals from Berlin, Venice, and Toronto to New York, London, and San Sebastian did make an impact.

 Courtesy Cannes Film Festival

-Likely Denmark entry is “Another Round,” Thomas Vinterberg’s well-reviewed Cannes, TIFF, and prize-winning San Sebastian selection starring Mads Mikkelsen as a sober teacher in midlife crisis who joins his close chums in an experiment in heavy drinking.
-Goldwyn landed the high-profile movie at a time when many theatrical buyers, even foreign-friendly Sony Pictures Classics, are holding back until they can see where the market is going.
+As expected, the Denmark entry is “Another Round,” the well-reviewed Cannes, TIFF, and prize-winning San Sebastian selection, which scored four European Film Award nominations including European Film, Director Thomas Vinterberg, Screenwriter Vinterberg & Tobias Lindholm, and Actor Mads Mikkelsen.
+He plays a sober teacher in midlife crisis who joins his close chums in an experiment in heavy drinking.
+Goldwyn landed the high-profile movie at a time when many theatrical buyers, even foreign-friendly Sony Pictures Classics, were holding back during the pandemic.

 “Many distributors are scared,” said one indie marketing executive.
 “If theaters don’t open, how will they make money on these films?
 A lot of them rely on a theatrical profile to help with digital, where foreign films don’t do great.”